Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Specificities on the decay plug-in for CRPropa

 \section{Specificities on the decay plug-in for CRPropa}

 In this appendix, we provide additional details about the publicly available CRPropa plug-in \href{https://github.com/GDMarco/CRPYTHIAxDecays}{\texttt{CRPYTHIAxDecays}}.
 It is intended to be continuously developed and generalised to include additional particles decays and processes not treated within the CRPropa framework.
-The general idea of the plug-in is to generate the decay products through the PYTHIA code and then inject them in CRPropa.
+This plug-in evaluates the distance travelled by the unstable particles based on their lifetimes.
+When this happens, the decay products are obtained using the PYTHIA event generator, and subsequently re-injected into the CRPropa simulation flow.
 In order to relieve the simulation from the high amount of tracked particles, the decay module developed in this work could be further optimised by employing a weighted-sampling technique, as implemented in the CRPropa EM interactions through the \textit{thinning} parameter.

 When calling the \texttt{Decay} class, the core module of the plug-in, users can choose to generate and track neutrinos and/or other secondaries resulting from the decay.
 An additional flag allows users to enable or disable angular corrections in the decay kinematics.
 Fig.~\ref{fig:muon_decay_products} show the histograms of the properties of the decay products from $10^{5}$ muons of $1 \; \text{TeV}$.